 Making sure we have healthy skin is not just important for how we look but also to provide a protective barrier against infection and disease.
 Many people are unaware that skin is classified as a detoxifying organ, so ensuring our diet contains all the essential nutrients to promote healthy skin is very important.
 A nutrient dense diet should also promote healthy hair and nails, and hair and nails in poor condition can be reflective of nutrient deficiencies.

-Understanding the key nutrients that promote the health of hair, skin and nails (HSN) can help us include more of these foods in the diet and perhaps reveal where we might need a little extra help through supplementation.
+Understanding the key nutrients that promote the health of hair, skin and nails (HSN) can help us include more of these foods in the diet and perhaps reveal where we might need a little extra help through supplementation, or more specifically, a hair, skin and nails supplement.

 Despite some people’s best efforts nutritionally and through exercise to be healthy, environmental stress, including exposure to chemicals and pollutant, can damage HSN so sometimes we might need a little help to help protect us against this damage and keep us looking good and feeling great.